 Keep reading to learn more about how these printers compare.

-The inkjet printer can produce higher-resolution images and is a better choice for making a quality print.
-Dot matrix printers produce satisfactory work but can’t quite compare with their inkjet counterparts.
-Another great comparison can be made between an inkjet vs. a dye sublimation.
+The inkjet printer can produce much higher-resolution images and is a better choice for making a quality print.
+These printers are capable of producing high-resolution prints with vibrant images and sharp text.

 When it comes to upfront costs, you will want to stick with an inkjet printer.
 They are significantly cheaper than those using dot matrix technology.
 You could be looking at as little as $100, whereas dot matrix printers will sell for a few hundred.
 For this reason, inkjet technology comes out ahead in this category.

 This category depends on whether you’re talking about images or text.
 When it comes to images, the two are generally pretty similar.
 However, when it comes to walls of text, you’ll find that the inkjet printer pulls ahead because of how its technology works.
-Those searching for more comparisons should look into the Canon Pixma TR4520 vs. the TR8520.